aetfukc/groq-terminal/README.md

 No.

 Does this install anything automatically?
-No. You run everything manually.
+Only if you run the installer yourself.

-Can I delete it later?
+Can I remove it later?
 Yes.
-Just delete the files.

-Is this official Groq software?
-No. This is an independent open-source project.

-✅ You’re done!
+Delete /usr/local/bin/groq.

 You are now using Groq AI directly from your computer in a simple and safe way 🚀

-Feel free to share or fork this project.
+Feel free to fork, share, or improve this project.